jazzytomato/pg-realtime/README.md

 This library offers a pragmatic approach to enable realtime queries with no infrastructure changes.
 It is developed with "best effort" in mind, so if you need better performance, consider using a change data capture solution.

+- pg-realtime insert triggers on tracked tables, so this will generate some overhead on insert/update/delete operations.
+- The first time a query subscribes, it will be slower than subsequent queries, as the trigger function may need to be created and the query needs to be parsed.
 - The query parser is basic and only identifies used tables and columns.
 It does not track the values used in the query.
 This can be improved by providing a `refresh?` option when subscribing.
 - With the default refresh behaviour, it is likely that the query will be refreshed more often than necessary (however, the atom won't update if the result has not changed).
 - Good refresh strategies aren't always straightforward to write for non-trivial queries, especially with joins.
 See the advanced usage section for more details.